bombush/kmen-fondrozvoje/Ai-README.md

 ## Core functionalities
 - User authentication (password+email and Google)
 - Project management (create, edit, delete)
-- Funding
+- Pledging to a project
 - User management (create, edit, delete)
 - superuser functionality and permissions management

-## Funding
+## Pledging
 ### Currency
 Currency used in the app is called CREDITS
 Users are awarded CREDITS based on a mechanism which will be described later.

 ### Project management and funding
 - User can create a project and set funding goal (in CREDITS) and other parameters
-- User can fund a project
+- User can pledge to a project
-- User can see all projects and choose to fund one
+- User can see all projects and choose to pledge to one
-- User can see all projects they have funded
+- User can see all projects they have pledged to
 - User can see and manage all projects they have created